-Father in heaven, the heavens declare you.
-Sun and moon, stars and planets, these all show us your perfection, they teach us about your power and your wisdom and your majesty.
-Father, give us ears to hear more and more this voice without sound and this speech without words.

-Your message about right and what is wrong is the way to life.
-It is a trustworthy message, it brings joy and light and wisdom.
-It shows us your wisdom, it shows us your love and care for us every day, just as the sun shows us your love and care for us every day.
+PRAYER: Almighty Father, the heavens declare you.
+The skies show us your perfection, they teach us your power and your wisdom and your majesty.
+Give us ears to hear this voice without sound and this speech without words.
+Your guidance about right and wrong is the way to life.
+It is trustworthy, it brings joy and light and wisdom.

-We are your servants, Father.
 Forgive the sins we don't even know about.
-Keep your servants also from willful sins.
+Keep your servants from willful sins.
 May they not rule over us.
 We need your help with this.
-We put our trust in you, LORD God, may our whole lives be pleasing in your sight.
-Our Rock and our Redeemer, you are the one we want, we put our trust in you.
+We put our trust in you, LORD God, may our words and our hearts be pleasing in your sight.
+Our Rock and our Redeemer, we put our trust in you.
 Amen.